Land Information Memorandum

-If you would like a member of the team to call or email you to discuss your enquiry or make an appointment to meet with you, phone us on (07) 315 3030 to lodge a call, email or appointment request, or click here to use our easy online request a call, email or appointment online form.
+If you would like a member of the team to call or email you to discuss your enquiry or make an appointment to meet with you, phone us on (07) 315 3030 to lodge your request, or use our easy online request a call, email or appointment online form.

 How long will it take us to respond?

 We have set a service standard of 5 days to call or email you back to either discuss your enquiry or set an appointment date and time.
 We have a service standard of 10 working days to have the appointment with you.